bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ## Configure accounts

 <!-- theme: info -->
-> #### Store email address constraint
+> #### Store configuration
-> Because we have a [store email address constraint](/api-docs/apps/guide/developer-portal#store-email-address-constraint?source=subscription-foundation) on draft and private apps, make sure that both your sandbox store and your Dev Portal account use the same email address.
+> * Because we have a [store email address constraint](/api-docs/apps/guide/developer-portal#store-email-address-constraint?source=subscription-foundation) on draft and private apps, make sure that both your sandbox store and your Dev Portal account use the same email address.
+> * The sandbox store must support multi-storefront sales.

 1. To develop and test apps, you need a BigCommerce sandbox store.
 If you don't have one, [Create a Sandbox Store](/api-docs/partner/getting-started/create-a-sandbox-store?source=subscription-foundation).
 2. To register apps and create app API accounts, you need a BigCommerce Developer Portal account.
 If you don't have one, create a [Dev Portal account](https://devtools.bigcommerce.com/?source=subscription-foundation).